NiallBunting/niallbunting.github.io/_posts/2020-01-10-kafka-scram-setup.markdown

 In the example config sets the JAAS config within the `application.yml`.
 If you want to use a file for this remove lines 9 and 10 and specify `-Djava.security.auth.login.config=<location>`.

 By default Kafka communicates in plain text this can be changed by specifying SSL (lines 14-19) configuration, this allows the Kafka streams to be encrypted between Kafka and the clients.
+The `file:` option is optional if the file does not exist on the class path, as by default it is assumed to be `classpath:`.

+For the reference of options search kafka in the [spring reference][springref].

 ### The Code